core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * Improved security considerations for the new CoAP options.

 * Aligned handling of multiple responses with draft-ietf-core-groupcomm-bis.

+* Revised HTTP Reply-From header field to be a Structured Header Field.

 * Clarifications and editorial improvements.